pedersenjs/camp.io/README.md

 	- /.angular contains Angular cache files
 - The project files are all contained in the /src directory:
 	- /app contains app generation files:
-		- /tab1 contains files for the tab1 page of the app
+		- /tab1 contains files for the tab1 page (home page) of the app
-		- /tab2 contains files for the tab2 page of the app
+		- /tab2 contains files for the tab2 page (Add Location page) of the app
-		- /tab3 contains files for the tab3 page of the app
+		- /tab3 contains files for the tab3 page (Lists page) of the app
 		- /tabs contains global files for the app tabs
 		- /services contains app service files like the photo/camera service
 	- /assets contains app image and icon files